 You can cancel your Fit Mastercard by calling customer service at (866) 449-4514.
 But first, make sure to pay down any outstanding balance you might have on your card.
 This way, you won’t be charged interest after your account is closed.

-The best cash bonus credit card offer is the Blue Cash Preferred® Card from American Express.
-New cardholders can now earn a $250 statement credit for spending $3,000 in the first 6 months.
-Blue Cash Preferred also comes with extensive ongoing rewards: 1 - 6% cash back.
+The best cash bonus credit card offer is $250 statement credit for spending $3,000 in the first 6 months, which can be earned with the Blue Cash Preferred® Card from American Express.
+This card also offers 1 - 6% cash back on purchases.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.